Jomiangel1/VM-visitors-page/README.md

 # visitors-management-app
-This Application is for Visitors, Front desk-officers and Administrators of a bank
+This Application is for Visitors to book appointments for visits to thr bank